 Yolanda Townsend is Chief Operating Officer and Legal Director at The Hub Project.
 The Hub manages multiple ongoing issue-based campaigns and supports several entities as a project of the New Venture Fund.
 Her most recent previous position was Senior Vice President and General Counsel of Opportunity@Work, a social enterprise focused on expanding access to career opportunities so that all Americans can succeed in today’s dynamic and tech-driven labor market.
 Prior to joining Opportunity@Work, Yolanda held numerous leadership positions in both the private and public sector.
 She has served as Founder, President and CEO of YMT Real Estate Investment, a real estate investment and consulting firm, Chief Operating Officer of Wheat Government Relations, a consulting and strategic planning company, and a Commissioner of the National Credit Union Administration (NCUA), the regulatory agency responsible for regulating over 10,000 federal and state-chartered credit unions.
 Yolanda was appointed as the first African American Chairwoman of the NCUA in 2001.
 She has also practiced corporate finance and real estate law in California, Missouri and Maryland.
 Yolanda received her BA in International Relations from Stanford University and her JD from Harvard Law School.

-Alesha Washington is the program director for Vibrant Neighborhoods and Inclusive Economy.
+Alesha Washington is the program director for Vibrant Neighborhoods and Inclusive Economy at the Gund Foundation.
 She also leads the collaborative efforts of the senior program team to strengthen democracy building and civic engagement strategies statewide.
 Prior to her role with the Foundation, Alesha was the Vice President of Government Advocacy for the Greater Cleveland Partnership, one of the largest chambers of commerce in the country.
 In her role, she served as the lead advocate on local, state and federal policy issues impacting the Northeast Ohio business community and economic development efforts.
 Alesha has also held senior government relations roles with Cleveland Neighborhood Progress and the Centers for Families and Children.
 Among her civic endeavors, Alesha served on the boards of the Cleveland Public Library and the Center for Community Solutions.
 Alesha is a 2017 Crain’s Cleveland 40 Under 40 honoree and 2015 American Marshall Fellow of the German Marshall Fund of the United States.
 Alesha received her undergraduate degree from Oberlin College and her Masters of Nonprofit Management from Case Western Reserve University.